redstonerayyy/yt-enhanced/README.md

 It's possible to specify how often the video should be looped.
 Note that the times looped don't reset when the max loop count is adjusted.

-# Chromium-based browsers (Chrome, Edge, Brave, Opera, ...)
+# Chromium-based browsers (Chrome, Edge, Brave, ...)

 ## Chrome Webstore